 As the most decorated Olympian in history, Phelps is – like Bryant – a globally known entity.
 At just 28 years old, Phelps has already accrued plenty of experience as a celebrity endorser.
 Nonetheless, representing WSOP.com would undoubtedly present a special opportunity for him, which he’d probably gobble up faster than his daily 12,000 calorie intake.
 The reason?
 The dude already LOVES poker!

-Known to be friendly with top poker pros like Antonio Esfandiari and Phil Hellmuth (his actually one of the 13 Twitter accounts Hellmuth follows), Phelps has had many public forays into the poker world, both as a player as well as cheering on his buddies from the rail.
+Known to be friendly with top poker pros like Antonio Esfandiari and Phil Hellmuth (he is actually one of the 13 Twitter accounts Hellmuth follows), Phelps has had many public forays into the poker world, both as a player as well as cheering on his buddies from the rail.

 In signing a young, poker loving, global icon like Phelps to be a brand ambassador, WSOP.com would simply blow any potential competitors out of the water.